Dali-Hili/VapeStore/README.md

-# VapeStore
+# vapeStore
-This is a website for selling vapes
+this is a platform to sell vapes online